top of page

 At Dubbil Barril Station, you can watch the locomotive manually being turned around for the return journey.
 There is also a lovely short walk through the rainforest.

-You can enjoy the Steam train experience and white water rafting on the King River on this 6 hour tour from Queenstown, Tasmania.
+On this 6-hour tour from Queenstown, Tasmania, you can enjoy the Steam train experience and whitewater rafting on the King River.

 Recent Posts